bvdcode/mattermost-real-retention/README.md

 ## 🔌 API Endpoints

-The service provides REST API endpoints for monitoring and manual control. **Note**: API access is optional - the service works automatically without exposing any ports.
+The service provides REST API endpoints on port 8080 for monitoring and manual control.

-### When to expose API ports:

-- ✅ **Manual job triggering**: When you need to run cleanup on-demand
-- ✅ **Monitoring integration**: For external monitoring systems or dashboards
-- ✅ **Testing and debugging**: During initial setup and troubleshooting
-- ✅ **Automation scripts**: If you have custom scripts that need job status

-### When NOT to expose API ports:

-- ❌ **Production environments**: If you only need automatic daily cleanup
-- ❌ **Security-sensitive deployments**: To minimize attack surface
-- ❌ **Simple setups**: When "set and forget" automatic operation is sufficient

 ### GET /status